kubernetes/test-infra/CONTRIBUTING.md

 ## Contact

 This repo is owned by [SIG Testing][sig-testing], and the people most directly involved are listed in [/OWNERS].
-We are most responsive on our slack channel
+We are most responsive on our slack channel.

 - Community Site: [kubernetes/community/sig-testing][sig-testing]
 - Slack: [#sig-testing]